 When do Haitians get to stop running?

-“You don’t have to come from a major stage to reach a major stage,” Camie Berard told the Toledo Blade.
-She want to junior high and high school with Geoff Pipoly in Sylvania, Ohio, and was being interviewed about Pipoly’s role arguing against the President’s termination of Temporary Protected Status (TPS) for Haitians before the U.S. Supreme Court (read behind paywall).
+“You don’t have to come from a major stage to reach a major stage,” Camie Berard told the Blade.
+She want to junior high and high school with Pipoly in Sylvania, Ohio, and was interviewed about his role arguing against the President’s termination of TPS before the U.S. Supreme Court.

 Referring to Haiti (and African nations) as “shithole countries.”